elonbing/media-tool-kit/README.md

 ![illustration](_app/mtk.png)

 At its core, this platform is based around a shell script called `controller.sh`.
 In this script, you can arrange any number of task-specific scripts to perform a sequence of actions.
-We refer to these scripts as `plugins` in the context of this platform.
+We refer to these types of scripts as `plugins` in the context of this platform.

 Since the control script suggests standardized way of invoking plugins, it's now fairly easy to use and reuse a wide variety of media-manipulating scripts!